polyfy/polylith/readme.md

 | :project-to-alias      | If the `development` key is missing, `{"development" "dev"}` will be added. |
 | :ns-to-lib             | Can be left empty, but will give a more detailed output from the [libs](#libs) command if populated. |

+Only the `:top-namespace` attribute is mandatory, all other attributes will use their default values.

 Settings that are unique per developer/user are stored in `~/.polylith/config.edn`:

 | Key                  | Description